Whitney stratifications are conically smooth: Background on stratified spaces

-We take the following definitions from \cite{TopStab}, with minimal changes made in order to connect the classical terminology to the one used in \cite{AFT}. \begin{defin} Let $M$ be a smooth manifold.
-A {\bf smooth stratification} of a subset $Z\subset M$ is a partition of $Z$ into smooth submanifolds of $M$.
-More generally, if $M$ is a $C^\mu$-manifold, then a $C^\mu$ stratification of a subset $Z$ of $M$ is a partition of $Z$ into $C^\mu$ submanifolds of $M$.\end{defin} \begin{rem}In particular, all strata of a smoothly stratified space $Z\subset M$ are locally closed subspaces of $Z$.\end{rem}
+For our review of the theory of Whitney stratifications, we follow \cite{TopStab}, with minimal changes made in order to connect the classical terminology to the one used in \cite{AFT}.

+\begin{defin} Let $A$ be a smooth manifold, and $M\subset A$ a subset.
+A \textbf{smooth stratification} $\sS$ of $M$ is a partition of $M$ into subsets $\{M_\alpha\}_{\alpha\in A}=\sS$, such that each $M_\alpha$ is a smooth submanifold of $A$.
+More generally, if $A$ is a $C^\mu$-manifold, then a $C^\mu$ stratification of a subset $M$ of $A$ is a partition of $M$ into $C^\mu$-submanifolds of $A$.\end{defin} \begin{rem}In particular, all strata of a smoothly stratified space $M\subset A$ are locally closed subspaces of $M$.\end{rem}

-\begin{defin}[Whitney's Condition B in $\rr^n$]Let $X,Y$ be smooth submanifolds of $\rr^n$, and let $y\in Y$ be a point.
-The pair $(X,Y)$ is said to satisfy {\bf Whitney's Condition B} at $y$ if the following holds.
+\begin{defin}[Whitney's Condition B in $\rnum^n$]Let $X$ and $Y$ be smooth submanifolds of $\rnum^n$, and let $y\in Y$ be a point.
+The pair $(X,Y)$ is said to satisfy \textbf{Whitney's Condition B} at $y$ if the following holds.
 Let $(x_i)\subset X$ be a sequence converging to $y$, and $(y_i)\subset Y$ be another sequence converging to $y$.
-Suppose that $T_{x_i}X$ converges to some vector space $\tau$ in the $r$-Grassmannian of $\rr^n$ and that the lines $x_iy_i$ converge to some line $l$ in the $1$-Grassmannian (projective space) of $\rr^n$.
+Suppose that $T_{x_i}X$ converges to some vector space $\tau$ in the $r$-Grassmannian of $\rnum^n$ and that the lines $x_iy_i$ converge to some line $l$ in the $1$-Grassmannian (projective space) of $\rnum^n$.
 Then $l\subset \tau$.\end{defin}